JaKooLit/Arch-Hyprland/README.md

     <img align="center" width="100%" src="https://raw.githubusercontent.com/JaKooLit/Arch-Hyprland/main/Installer.png" />

-## 🤟 semi-unattended installation (new for 2025)
+### 🤟 semi-unattended installation (new for 2025)
 - edit preset.sh to modify what packages you want.
 Make sure to change only with Y or N
-- to use preset instead of usual `./install.sh` you can
+- to use preset instead of usual `./install.sh` you can ran like this

 ```bash
 ./install.sh --preset